 There are other juggling tricks that can be done with eggs, so let’s take a look at some of these.

 The famed gentleman juggler Kara (Michael Steiner) performed a routine with a raw egg, plate and egg cup.
 He caught the egg in the cup, then threw the egg high in the air and caught it on the china plate.
 He then threw the egg up again, but this time his assistant got in the way and the egg broke on his head for a laugh.

 Many jugglers, from Cinquevalli to Michael Davis, have juggled raw eggs along with heavy objects such as cannon balls or bowling balls.

-I was a special guest at the CATCH Juggling Festival in the UK in July of 2018.
-While there, I took a workshop taught by Kevin “Topper” Martin on the very old trick of balancing an egg on a straw, which is then balanced on the juggler’s nose.
+Turn of the century Australian juggler Anglo (Thomas Horton) performed the trick of balancing a raw egg on a straw, which is balanced on the tip of the nose.
 Below is a video of me showing how this simple but effective trick is done.

 There are more complicated versions of this trick that I assume use some sort of trickery, such as small white rubber rings or other gimmick.
 The first trick can be seen in the next photo of Anders, who performed the following balance and then broke the two eggs to show that they were raw.

 An even more amazing balance is performed by Yang Xiao Di.

 Juggling Joe Taylor performed the amazing trick of doing ear to ear head rolls with a raw egg.

 Below is a wonderful old trick performed by Bill Talent with a raw egg.

 Not all tricks involve raw eggs.
 Japanese juggler Gintaro (1875 – 1952) presented the traditional trick of spinning a blown egg on a tray, as you can see below.